Fourth of July Tablescape

 Sipping sweet tea and lemonade out of mason jars is such a southern thing, and works well with this theme.
 I have to say, I use mason jars for everything!
 While you can pick up a case for a very reasonable price, I have a trick below for getting them for free.
 Then you never have to worry about breaking one, they are so easy to replace.

 MONEY SAVING TIP: Alright, I am going to give you my “el cheapo” trick for getting a bunch of them.
 These are spaghetti sauce jars from Classico pasta sauce.
 I actually started saving them in my early 20’s after Ron and I got married.
 We didn’t have a lot of money back then so if I bought the pasta sauce I would get a free glass, it was a win win for us.
 Now, I have actual MASON jars as well in the smaller size, which I use a juice glasses, but I like to keep these to remember where we came from and how blessed we are now.Since no Fourth of July table would be complete without mason jars, you got to have stainless steel straws, am I right?
-I just love these straws, especially since they never get soggy like the paper ones, they are eco friendly and reusable, just wash them in the dishwasher.
+I just love these straws, especially since they never get soggy like the paper ones, they are very eco-friendly and reusable, just wash them in the dishwasher.
 I know the great state of California would be all about these!
+I have seen a lot people using the Ball Aluminum Party Cups too, which are fun, however I do question the cleanliness of them at certain parties. (which is really more of refection of the hosts not the product, bottom line put them in the dishwasher people just use the top shelf)

 *This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 You can view my full advertising disclosure here.